bssherwood/bssherwood.github.io/_pages/publications.md

 Published/Accepted
 ======
-* 2023
+* 2024
+	* Tan, Y., Sherwood, B. and Shenoy, P. <a href="https://www.sciencedirect.com/science/article/pii/S0888613X24001269">A Naive Bayes Regularized Logistic Regression Estimator for Low-dimensional Classification</a>.
+International Journal of Approximate Reasoning.
-	* Tan, Y., Shenoy, P., Sherwood, B., Gaddy, M., Shenoy, C. and Oehlert, M. Bayesian Network Models for PTSD Screening in Veterans.
-Accepted at Informs Journal on Computing.
+	* Tan, Y., Shenoy, P., Sherwood, B., Gaddy, M., Shenoy, C. and Oehlert, M. <a href="https://pubsonline.informs.org/doi/abs/10.1287/ijoc.2021.0174">Bayesian Network Models for PTSD Screening in Veterans.</a> Informs Journal on Computing.
 	* Sherwood, B. and Price, B.S.
 (2023) <a href="https://www.tandfonline.com/doi/abs/10.1080/10618600.2023.2210174">On the Use of Minimum Penalties in Statistical Learning</a>.
 Journal of Computational and Graphical Statistics, 1-21.
+* 2023
 	* Maidman, A, Wang, L, Zhou, X-H, Sherwood, B. (2023) <a href="https://onlinelibrary.wiley.com/doi/full/10.1002/sim.9745">Quantile partially linear additive model for data with dropouts and an application to modeling cognitive decline.</a> Statistics in Medicine.
 2023; 42(16): 2729–2745.
 	* Allenbrand, C. and Sherwood, B. (2023) <a href="https://projecteuclid.org/journals/annals-of-applied-statistics/volume-17/issue-1/Model-selection-uncertainty-and-stability-in-beta-regression-models/10.1214/22-AOAS1647.short?tab=ArticleFirstPage">Model selection uncertainty and stability in beta regression models: A study of bootstrap-based model averaging with an empirical application to clickstream data</a>.
 Annals of Applied Statistics, 17(1), 680-710.
 * 2022